Learning to Rank Ace Neural Architectures via Normalized Discounted Cumulative Gain: : Learning to Rank Ace Architectures

 \subsection{Weak supervision of weight sharing}

-As it is computationally expensive to obtain sufficient number of architecture-accuracy pairs in ground-truth, the training of ranking model becomes particularly challenging and unstable.
-We propose to use weak supervision from a well-trained super-net (\ie accuracy evaluated using the weights from super-net) to pretrain the ranking model.
-The super-net is trained using uniform sampling, \ie each mini-batch trains a sampled architecture in the super-net~\cite{guo2020single}, and thus the computation cost is similar to training a single architecture.
-The design of treating weight sharing accuracy as weakly supervised labels is inspired by the observation in previous research~\cite{zhang2020does} that weight sharing super-net is capable of differentiating good architectures from bad ones, with relatively high rank correlation (\eg Kendall's tau could be higher than 0.6 on many search spaces).
+To reduce the required number of architecture-accuracy pairs and make the algorithms more practical, we propose to use weak supervision from a well-trained super-net (\ie accuracy evaluated using the weights from super-net) to pre-train the ranker.
+A super-net is trained with weight sharing approach (single-path random sampling~\cite{li2019random,guo2020single} in our experiments), and thus the computation cost is comparable to training a single architecture.
+The design of treating weight sharing accuracy as weakly supervised labels is inspired by the observation in previous research~\cite{zhang2020does} that weight sharing super-net is capable of differentiating good architectures from bad ones, with relatively high ranking correlation.

-To empower our ranking model with knowledge from super-net, we replace ranking head in the model (\autoref{fig:predictor}) with a \emph{WS-accuracy head}, which is another two-layer MLP to predict weight sharing accuracy.
-This model is trained with mean-squared-error (MSE) loss instead of using LambdaRank, because weight sharing labels are not qualified for identifying the best architectures from good-performing ones.

-To further boost the effectiveness of pretraining, we incorporate multi-task training in the ranking model.
-Apart from WS-accuracy head, additional two heads are introduced to predict FLOPs and number of parameters, respectively.
-The ranking model is trained to minimize the following multi-task mean-squared-error (MSE) loss:
+To empower our ranker with knowledge from super-net, we replace ranking head in the ranker with a \emph{WS-accuracy head} in the pre-training.
+The ranker is trained with mean-squared-error (MSE) loss instead of using LambdaRank, because weight sharing labels are not qualified for identifying the best architectures from good-performing ones.
+To further boost the effectiveness of pre-training, inspired by \cite{dai2020fbnetv3,chau2020brp}, we incorporate multi-task training by introducing additional two heads that predict FLOPs and number of parameters respectively.
+The ranker is trained to minimize the following multi-task mean-squared-error (MSE) loss:

-where variables marked with stars ($^*$) are predictions.
-Empirically we find that the training is not sensitive to $\lambda_1$ and $\lambda_2$, after we normalize the ground truth labels by subtracting mean and dividing by standard deviation.
-Therefore we simply set $\lambda_1 = \lambda_2 = 1$.